 Rats are small, furry animals with prominent ears and long tails.
 Although rats often have a reputation for being dirty, vicious and harmful, the rodents are often the subjects of scientific research studies that result in important discoveries.
-However, because of their propensity for damaging food and crops and spreading diseases, rats pose a serious pest problem in much of the world, including the Mid-Atlantic region of the United States.
+However, because of their propensity for damaging food and crops and spreading diseases, rats pose a serious pest problem in much of the world.

 What Do They Look Like?

 Size: Although the exact size depends largely on the species and the individual specimen, rats are typically between 13 and 19 inches long from snout to the end of the tail.
 Generally, the rodents weigh between 7 and 18 ounces.

 Color: Rats are usually either brown or black in the wild.
 Some species may appear gray, as well.
 Albino and spotted variations also exist.
 Technically, only the fur contains the color as rats have pinkish skin underneath.

 Characteristics: An elongated tail is often the most recognizable characteristic of rats.
 The appendage drags behind the rodent and, in many cases, is equal to the length of the body.
 Other distinguishing features of rats include sleek fur, conspicuous ears and clawed feet.

 Widely distributed throughout the world, rats inhabit every continent except Antarctica.
 The rodents thrive in temperate climates and densely populated urban areas.

 Rats maintain a largely omnivorous diet that varies depending on the species.
 Some common rat species prefer fruits, nuts and vegetation, while others favor grains and meat.
 When food sources become scarce, the small mammals may even resort to cannibalism and prey on younger and weaker rats.
 In general, the rodents are opportunistic and feed on whatever the pests discover while foraging.